IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-34. If there is any other tile after these, please delete it
+34. If there is any other building block after these, please delete it